-The thing that I am asked most about is struggle.
+The thing that I am asked most about is an uneasy life, struggle.
 “My coworkers don’t like me.
 My boss is passive-aggressive, and I feel he’s out to get me.
 People frown, roll their eyes, and grumble silently when I talk during meetings.
 People accuse me wrongly and make untrue assumptions about me.”

 How does one contribute, progress, and begin to enjoy work in this environment of rejection and unqualified, if not baffling, hatred?

-You need to have an accurate view and knowledge of humans, a more in-depth understanding of why people do what they do.
+You need to have deep knowledge and an accurate view of human nature, a more in-depth understanding of why people do what they do.
 If you go back to Biblical times, you’ll see the same behaviors that you are experiencing, hatred, judgmental, assuming the worst, viewing your neighbor as the enemy…………………….

 Reinhold Niebuhr said, “Man is his own central problem.”
 We can surmise, people are capricious and fallible and, at the same time, good.
 Most everyone is a mixture of good and evil.

-You need to develop the strength to continue no matter what people say or do.
+You need to develop the strength to continue through an uneasy life no matter what people say or do.
 Follow your own direction without relying on accolades, praise or the approval of others.
 Recognize the impulsive and weak nature of people and don’t let life (people) pull you down.

 The common element in the ability to see and appreciate the goodness of the simple, seemingly small things is contentment.
 Many people like the Israelites, bosses, and coworkers lack the ability to access or enjoy contentment.
 They spin and restlessly wait for something significant to happen.